mnebuerquo/python-tutorial/tutorial.md

 # Slices

-Use this list for the examples:
 ```python
 seq = [ 1, 2, 3, 4, 5 ]
 ```

-Slice `sequence[ start : stop ]` returns a slice from the sequence, where `start` is the first element in the slice, and `stop` is the element after the slice.
+Slice `seq[ start : stop ]` returns a slice from the sequence, where `start` is the first element in the slice, and `stop` is the element after the slice.
 ```python
 seq[1:3] # [ 2, 3 ]
 ```